-Department of Criminal Justice Mission Statement
+School of Criminology and Criminal Justice Mission Statement

-The mission of the Department of Criminal Justice is to maintain high-quality academic programs to meet the needs of undergraduate and graduate students.
+The mission of the School of Criminology and Criminal Justice is to maintain high-quality academic programs to meet the needs of undergraduate and graduate students.
 The program offers a broad array of coursework and activities designed to provide students with the requisite preparation to become well qualified criminal justice professionals or to continue their professional education (e.g., law school administration, postgraduate degree); to encourage the pursuit of excellence in teaching, scholarship, and service by a regionally and (inter)nationally recognized faculty, and to meet the needs of the University and the criminal justice community.

 Program Learning Objectives

-BA Program in Criminal Justice Learning Objectives
+B.A Program in Criminology and Criminal Justice Learning Objectives

 - Students will be able to evaluate policy-relevant questions and issues surrounding the various components of the criminal justice system: police, courts, and corrections.